-Spirit Journeys’ team, have prepared an action-packed Outlander tour around Scotland taking in cities and towns, and passing through some of the wonderful scenery unique to the Scottish Highlands.
+The Spirit Journeys’ team have prepared an action-packed Outlander tour around Scotland taking in typical cities and towns, passing through some of the wonderful scenery unique to the Scottish Highlands.
 You’ll be transported back in time as you learn of Scotland’s gripping history, your camera will work hard to capture the country’s wonderful scenic landscapes, and you’ll finally get to visit the Outlander film locations you’ve been dreaming of.

 We’ll visit the homelands of the Fraser and MacKenzie clans located not too far from the infamous Culloden Battlefield, check out Simon ‘the Fox’ Fraser’s final resting place (or is it!), and pop in to the MacKenzie Clan’s family home at Castle Leod.
 And don’t forget to look out for Nessie as we drive along the banks of Loch Ness.